Rave-Saber/AVR-APA102-library/README.md

 ## TODO

+* Allow specifying delay times for solid patterns - useful when a solid is nested in a series pattern.
+* Allow passing user data to `SERIES` pattern arguments.
 * Allow nesting of `SERIES` patterns.
     * Would make re-using sequence transitions easier
     * Probably need to make series step globals into struct.
 Pause playback of